jmrphy/media_civil_war/media_civil_war.md

-As robustness checks, subsequent models of the international-level dynamics include controls for global events likely to shape the likelihood of civil war onsets. *WWI* is a dummy variable for the years 1914-1918, *WWII* is a dummy variable for the years 1939-1944, and *Cold War* is a dummy variable for the years 1947-1991.
+As robustness checks, subsequent models of the international-level dynamics include controls for global events likely to shape the likelihood of civil war onsets.
+The variable *STATES* controls for the number of states in the international system in each year [@CorrelatesofWarProject:2011wm] to control for the possibility that civil war prevalence is shaped by the number of units subject to the possibility of civil war. *WWI* is a dummy variable for the years 1914-1918, *WWII* is a dummy variable for the years 1939-1944, and *Cold War* is a dummy variable for the years 1947-1991.
 Finally, to check that results are not dependent on the years in which a value of 0 is imputed